Instant noodles: Physical properties

 Although dry instant noodles may not appear elastic, they generally have higher elasticity than other types of noodles once they are cooked.
 The characteristic wavy form also differentiates instant noodles from other common noodles, such as udon or flat noodles.
 This wavy form is created when noodle dough sheets are being cut by rotation slitters.
 Due to the difference in velocity between the conveyor belt and blade rotation, noodle dough sheets can be pressed by blades multiple times within a certain area, creating the wavy form of instant noodles.
 During pressing by the heavy blades, the continuous gluten structure is ruptured at certain points and does not return to its original shape, but the remaining gluten structures are strong enough to keep it hanging; therefore, wavy noodle strands are formed and maintained during processing.
 Other than the physical springiness, the selection of ingredients also ensures high elasticity of instant noodles.
 Instant noodles require wheat flour with high protein content to ensure noodle strands are broken during processing, resulting in more viscoelastic noodle dough and thus more elastic noodles.
 Furthermore, potato starch, a key ingredient in instant noodles, has the important characteristics of low gelatinization temperature, high viscosity, and rapid swelling.
 Therefore, the addition of starch could further increase the elasticity of noodles.
 High salt content in instant noodles also increases the elasticity of noodle strands as its dissolved ions strengthen the interaction between gluten structures.

-The initial purpose of inventing instant noodles was to shorten the cooking time of conventional noodles.
-Therefore, a short cooking time can be regarded as the most decisive characteristic of instant noodles.
+The initial purpose of inventing instant noodles was to shorten the cooking time of conventional noodles, which is their distinguishing characteristic.
 Instant noodles are cooked in boiled water; therefore, enhancing water retention is the main method of shortening cooking time.
 Starch gelatinization is the most important feature in instant noodles that can enhance water retention during cooking.
 The two key steps that serve the function to trigger starch gelatinization are steaming and oil-frying.
 Starch gelatinization occurs when starch granules swell in water with heat, amyloses leak out of starch granules, and these can bind to water and increase the viscosity of the gluten matrix.
 Steaming offers an optimal condition for the gelatinization of potato starches.
-After steaming, rapid oil-frying vaporizes the free water, and gelatinization continues until all the free water evaporates.
+After steaming, rapid oil-frying vaporizes the free water, and gelatinization continues until most of the free water evaporates.
 During frying, water in noodle strands migrates from the central region outwards to replace the surface water that is evaporated during frying.
 Therefore, a porous sponge structure in the noodle is created due to vaporization.
 During its migration, the water carries thermal energy from oil to the surroundings, creating heat for completing the starch gelatinization.
 Furthermore, the heat transfer during evaporation protects instant noodles from burning or being overcooked during frying.
 Moreover, as a common additive, guar gum can not only increase the elasticity and viscosity of noodles to enhance mouthfeel, it can also increase the water binding ability of noodles during cooking.